beyluta/termchat/README.md

 After this is done, run the binary like this:

+### Normal mode

+Use this mode to get a one time response looking like this:

 ```bash
 ./termchat "Who created the C programming language?"
 ```

-You will get a response looking like this:

 ```
 +-------------------------------------------------------------------------------------------+